-$^{^{2}}$ The data Federal source is the Reserve Bank of St. Louis FRED database (https://fred.stlouisfed.org).
+$^{^2}$ The datasource Reserve is the Federal Bank ofSt.
+Louis FRED (https://fred.stlouisfed.org).
 The variables we use (and their FRED identifiers) are the following: U.S. federal government receipts (FGRECPT), expenditures (FGEXPND), interest payments (A091RC1Q027SBEA), transfer payments (W014RC1Q027SBEA), debt held by the public as a percent of GDP (FYGFGDQ188S), and GDP (GDP).
 Net taxes are equal to receipts minus transfers, while government purchases are equal to expenditures minus transfers minus interest payments.
 And the primary surplus is equal to net taxes minus government purchases.
 In Figure 1, for example, the bar shown for government purchases is given by (g(end) - g(start))/(debt(end) - debt(start)), where g and debt are expressed as a percent of GDP and where 'start' and 'end' refer to the quarter in which the recession begins and ends.